olukareem/shoulder-app/README.md

 ## Post-MVP

 > Adding comments and voting (like/dislike) functionality, admin users functions, share function.
+Pagination will be active.
+Users will be able to set avatars.

 ***